lingliw/panTool/padocTool/input/includes/intro-to-azure.md

 ![Azure Websites](./media/intro-to-azure/AzureWebsitesIntroNew.png)
  **Figure: Azure Websites runs a website application in the cloud without having to manage the underlying web server.**

-One of the most common things that people do in the cloud is run websites and web applications.
+One of the most common things that people do in the cloud is run websites and web sites.
 Azure Virtual Machines allows this, but it still leaves you with the responsibility of administering one or more VMs and the underlying operating systems.
 Cloud services web roles can do this, but deploying and maintaining them still takes administrative work.
 What if you just want a website where somebody else takes care of the administrative work for you?

 This is exactly what Azure Websites provides.
 This compute model offers a managed web environment using the Azure Management portal as well as APIs.
 You can move an existing website application into Azure Websites unchanged, or you can create a new one directly in the cloud.
 Once a website is running, you can add or remove instances dynamically, relying on Azure Websites to load balance requests across them.
 Azure Websites offers both a shared option, where your website runs in a virtual machine with other sites, and a standard option that allows a site to run in its own VM.
 The standard option also lets you increase the size (computing power) of your instances if needed.

 For development, Websites supports .NET, PHP, Node.js, Java and Python along with SQL Database and MySQL (from ClearDB, a Microsoft partner) for relational storage.
 It also provides built-in support for several popular applications, including WordPress, Joomla, and Drupal.
-The goal is to provide a low-cost, scalable, and broadly useful platform for creating websites and web applications in the public cloud.
+The goal is to provide a low-cost, scalable, and broadly useful platform for creating websites and web sites in the public cloud.

 **WebSite Scenarios**